Wonder Bar: Cast experiences

 Photoplay reported that some members of the cast were not happy with their parts, and that no one on the lot wanted to play in the picture and practically everybody in the cast was dragged in.
 With the exception of Dolores Del Rio, whom Jolson personally picked for her part, "every player in the picture came to work in handcuffs, so to speak."

-Kay Francis said she didn't like the part the first time it was suggested to her, and after she got the script, she liked it less.
-She said that there was really no part there for her at all; just a bit — nothing more.
+Kay Francis said she didn't like the part the first time it was suggested to her, and after she got the script, she liked it less, complaining it was essentially a bit part.
 She went on to say that it was a part any one of twenty girls on the set could play just as well as her.
-She stated that she told them she didn't want to do it, and they insisted — and I had to play it even though it was not re-written into anything.
+She told them she didn't want to do it, but the studio insisted, and Francis played the part without any rewrites.

-Francis further stated that no actress likes to play an insignificant part — especially if it has no place in the script and could be cut out entirely without hurting the story — but it is not the mere playing of a small bit that I resent in this instance.
+Francis further stated that no actress likes to play an insignificant part—especially if it has no place in the script and could be cut out entirely without hurting the story—but it is not the mere playing of a small bit that I resent in this instance.
 If Wonder Bar were being made by an all-star cast from this studio, I wouldn't object to doing a minor part.
 Then I would feel that it was a matter of give and take between players on this lot.
 But this is different.
 Not only was I cast to a role in a picture I didn't want any part of but I was put in a picture in which the male lead is not recognized as a screen star and the girl with the only feminine part that can be called a part, is borrowed from another studio.

 Almost unanimously, the players in the cast felt that Francis had ample grounds for her feeling.
 Author and film historian James Robert Parish says that one reason for her dissatisfaction is because Bacon had cut some of Francis's scenes to highlight more of Del Rio, and "the front office, annoyed by the demands and temperament of their top goddess, joyfully approved the changes."

 Dick Powell said when they talked to him about the project, he told them he didn't want to do it, because he knew Jolson would never let another singer do anything in it, but he didn't know how much Jolson wouldn't until he took the good song that was assigned to him, and in exchange, gave him the eight bars Jolson didn't like.
 He stated that he went up to the office two or three times, in an attempt to be taken off the picture, but it didn't happen.
 He remarked: "I've got to go through with it and take the crumbs that fall my way."